 - 36 Glasby, a distinguished consultant clinical neurophysiologist, focuses on Leviticus in his monograph, which contains several warnings about trying to 'to make precise diagnoses from the biblical symptomatology.
 This is the so-called hyperdiagnostic approach whose very significant limitations have taken far too long to be recognized in scholarship' (Glasby 2017:39). - 37 We should note here that retrospective diagnosis is not unique to the book of Job.
 Indeed, there are some similarities to the trend of diagnosing Ezekiel using psychology.
 Such diagnosis displays a 'marked tendency to go beyond the evidence. . . .
 The scant personal details found in this ancient mental health problem (de Villiers 2004).
 Venter, for example, discusses in very general terms Job's apparent psychological transformation, claiming that 'Job underwent a change or transformation of ego' (Venter 2015:6).
 Similarly, Kahn and Solomon provide a psychological analysis of Job arguing that the illness which Job suffers from should be 'envisaged as having depressive, obsessional, and paranoid features' (Kahn and Solomon 1975:54; cf. Jung 1979).
-For Kahn and Solomon, the reason dialogue between Job and his friends is so fraught is because '[t]hose around him tell him that he is deluded, and the fault is within him' (Kahn and Solomon 1975:60).
-Glasby similarly suggests that Job's 'symptomatology progresses through psychosomatic $\rightarrow$ psychoneurotic $\rightarrow$ psychotic phases to which obsessional neurosis, reactive depression and paranoia become super-added' (Glasby 2017:277).
-Similarly, Houck-Loomis argues that Job's being terrified by night visions indicates 'deep psychological splits' in the character's psyche text are an insufficient basis for a project as bold as psychoanalysis' and display a 'tendency to take psychological issues in isolation from other important perspectives' (Joyce 1995:73).
-This amounts to a lack of basic contextualisation.
+For Kahn and Solomon, the reason dialogue between Job and his friends38 is so fraught is because '[t]hose around him tell him that he is deluded, and the fault is within him' (Kahn and Solomon 1975:60).
+Glasby similarly suggests that Job's 'symptomatology progresses through psychosomatic \rightarrow psychoneurotic \rightarrow psychotic phases to which obsessional neurosis, reactive depression and paranoia become super-added' (Glasby 2017:277).
+Similarly, Houck-Loomis argues that Job's being terrified by night visions indicates 'deep psychological splits' in the character's psyche what modern medicine calls leprosy; but other disorders seem to be indicated by the diagnosis, perhaps skin cancer, which comes out in big red pimples, makes scabs, and dries out; perhaps psoriasis; probably tropical ulcers and yaws; the major infectious diseases, plague, smallpox, mumps, chickenpox, and measles (Douglas 1999:183-184).